Al-Tabaeen school attack: Investigation

 Preliminary investigation performed by the Euro-Med Monitor found no evidence of the presence of militants or military equipment in Al-Tabaeen school.
 The human rights group concluded the very structure of the building, with its narrow layout, would have made it "impossible for the site to be used for military operations".

 Al Jazeera’s verification branch, Sanad, determined that the bombing was deliberately performed to result in maximum casualties.
 According to Sanad, Israel fired two guided missiles at the mosque at the time of dawn prayers, penetrating the women’s chapel on the first floor and exploding in the men’s chapel below.
 The fact that the attack was carried out just as prayers were beginning ensured that a large number of civilians would be killed.
 Fire also broke out in areas that were not directly attacked by Israel, killing and maiming civilians.
-A fact check by Al Jazeera further cast doubt on Israel's claim that the individuals killed in the attack were "terrorists".
+A fact check by Al Jazeera further cast doubt on Israel's list of 31 "terrorists" killed in the attack.

 A CNN weapons expert identified shrapnel evident in footage from the aftermath of the attack as coming from a GBU-39 manufactured by the US-based Boeing.